aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

 ## Create your Workshop Cloudformation Stack

 We will create an online development environment.
-This environment will lets simulate an IoT thing, an attacker and will let us quickly test out different features of Device Defender and run our similated attack.
+This environment will let us simulate an IoT thing, and a malicious process running on that thing.
+Because Cloud9 automatically sets up your AWS credentials, it will let us quickly test out different features of Device Defender and run our simulated attack.

 This CloudFormation Stack will create: